 Other conditions that are associated with the development of PAH include: connective tissue disorders like scleroderma and lupus; exposure to certain toxins and drugs, including methamphetamine and cocaine; infections, including HIV and schistosomiasis; cirrhosis of the liver; and congenital heart abnormalities.

 Who Is at Risk?

-Pulmonary arterial hypertension is more frequent in women between the ages of 30 and 60.
+Pulmonary arterial hypertension is more frequent in women between the ages of 30 and 60 and disproportionately impacts African American and Hispanic women.
 Since there is an inherited form of PAH, a family history of the disease may put you at increased risk.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.